RhondaFischer/G10-PythonProject/README.md

 # G10-PythonProject
-Repository for IU Spring 2018 Python class with Priyank, Adam and Rhonda
+Repository for IU Fall 2018 Python class with Priyank, Adam and Rhonda